sei-entropy/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: toUpperCase()
-Description:
+Description: transform text to upper case.
 Example using it:
+let str= 'hello , hi ';
+let strUp=str.toUpperCase();
 ```

 Method 2
 ```
-Name:
+Name: toLowerCase()
-Description:
+Description:transform text to LowerCase.
 Example using it:
+let str= 'hello , hi ';
+let strUp=str.toLowerCase();
 ```

 Method 3
 ```
-Name:
+Name: replace()
-Description:
+Description: to replace any word in the string with another.
 Example using it:
+let string = "is math related to science!";
+let reString = string.replace("related to", " IS ");

 ```

 ## [License](LICENSE)